 The Power of the Mind

 Unfortunately, the magical power contained in the mind of an Elder Wyrm is hardly limited to helping sore backs.
-Some portion of the dragon’s evil spirit has also begun to influence the cantankerous wizards’ thinking.
+Some portion of the dragon’s evil spirit filters into the cantankerous wizards’ thinking.
 Bit by bit, as they soak within Alturgerax’s mind, they absorb some of the beast’s cunning, its boundless avarice, lust for power, and cruelty.
 While the wizards are a stubborn and resistant lot, many are starting to gaze covetously at each others’ precious magical accoutrements, starting to harbor secret grudges, or wondering what magical power might be gained from destroying old rivals and seizing their most deeply-hidden lore.

 It is not wise to delve into the secret hearts of dragons…